claudioametrano/UnFATE/README.md

 * The "final_trees" folder will contain the trees generate from concatenation (IQ-TREE) and coalescence-based approach (ASTRAL) and their version renamed to species name (where NCBI accession numbers were used; e.g. when samples from the precalculated database or assemblies downloaded from NCBI are used).
 * The "PhyParts" folder will be made if `pie_wrap.py` is run.
 The key output is pies.svg, but the full phyparts output will be present.

 ## `barcode_wrap.py`
-* This script handles multilocus barcoding of target enrichment or WGS data as well as assemblies.
+* This script handles multilocus barcoding of target enrichment, WGS data and assemblies.
-* It finds the most similary samples to the input data in our database (skipping samples if there are already a enough representatives from that species), then builds a tree of those samples using the 195 UnFATe genes.
-The precision of the taxonomy inferred from the output trees will depend on the completeness of the database.
-Species level identification could be possible in highly sequenced groups (e.g. Aspergillaceae) but is less likely in groups with few sequenced genomes, as the genomic resources will increase the precision will improve.
+* It finds the most similar samples to the input data in our database, then builds a tree of those samples using the 195 UnFATe genes.
+The precision of the taxonomy inferred depends on the completeness of the database.
+Species level identification could be possible in highly sequenced groups (e.g. Aspergillaceae) but it will not be the case in groups with few sequenced genomes.
 * A possible usage of `barcode_wrap.py` is to find a closely related group to one of your samples, then run `main_wrap.py` with all of your samples and all members of that group using the `-n <taxon>` argument.
-* `barcode_wrap.py` does not allow running multiple samples in one run at the moment.
-If you have multiple samples, consider running `main_wrap.py -n AUTO to get the closest species from the database in your phylogeny`.
+* `barcode_wrap.py` does not allow running multiple samples in one run at the moment (a bash "for" loop or a parallel command can fix this).
+However, if you have multiple samples, consider running `main_wrap.py -n AUTO` to get the closest species from the database in your phylogeny`.
-* The output directories of `barcode_wrap.py` mirror the output directories of `main_wrap.py`.
+* The output structure of `barcode_wrap.py` is similar to `main_wrap.py`.
 The "input" directory contains the raw and trimmed reads supplied, as well as the HybPiper or Spades and Exonerate output, if fastqs are supplied.
 If an assembly is supplied, the contents will be the Exonerate results split into multiple parts.
 * The "fastas" directory contains the genes extracted from the input added to the pre-mined data.
 The "final_fastas" directory contains the genes extracted from the input aligned to the genes from the samples selected from the database, ran through Gblocks with relaxed parameters.
 * The "trees" directory contains the IQ-TREE2 output from running on the "final_fastas" directory, in addition to a treefile where the accession numbers from NCBI have been replaced with binomials (final_fastas_named.treefile).

 ## Please cite:
 The wrapper script relies on many great software developed by other people.
 If you use this wrapper and bait set please cite the applicable papers: